Imlil, Morocco Guide

 Airport

-The nearest airport to Imlil is Marrakech Menara Airport (RAK), which is approximately 65 kilometers (40 miles) away.
-From the airport, you can hire a private taxi or take a grand taxi to Imlil.
-The journey by taxi takes around 1.5 to 2 hours.
-You can also arrange for a transfer through your guesthouse or riad in Imlil.
+The closest airport to Toubkal National Park is **Marrakech Menara Airport (RAK)**, which is approximately 65 kilometers (40 miles) away.
+From the airport, you can take a taxi or pre-booked private transfer to Imlil, the main gateway to the park.
+The journey takes around 1.5 to 2 hours.
+Alternatively, you can take a bus from Marrakech to Asni and then a taxi to Imlil, but this option is less convenient and takes longer.

 Attractions